danReynolds/loon/architecture.md

 On broadcast, each broadcast observer checks if it is affected by any of the changes in the current broadcast.

-* For an [ObservableDocument], this involves checking if the broadcast tree contains an event at its current path.
+* For an [ObservableDocument], this involves checking if the broadcast tree contains an event at its document path.
-* For an [ObservableQuery], this involves iterating through the changes at its path in the broadcast tree for each of the documents in its collection and recalculating whether it needs to inform listeners of any additions, removals or updates to its documents.
+* For an [ObservableQuery], this involves iterating through the changes at collection its path in the broadcast tree for each of the documents in its collection and recalculating whether it needs to inform listeners of any additions, removals or updates to its documents.

+If the broadcast observer has changes, then it emits its updated data to its listeners.

-### Dependency Layer
+### Dependencies

-Loon has support for creating relationships between documents:
+Documents can specify that they depend on other documents and that they should react to changes to those documents.

 ```dart
 Loon.collection(